Unleash/unleash/docs/activation-strategies.md

 **Parameters**

-- IPS - _List of IPs to enable the feature for._
+- IPs - _List of IPs to enable the feature for._

 ## applicationHostname